 Note 10/17/2019: Gray uniformity varies on a unit-by-unit basis, so if you buy this TV then let us know how your unit compares in the discussions.

-The TCL 65R625 has outstanding black uniformity.
+Black uniformity is outstanding.
 With local dimming disabled, the image is a bit cloudy, but it isn't very noticeable.
 With local dimming enabled, there's significantly less clouding, but some more noticeable blooming around the test cross.

-TCL originally announced that the TCL 6 Series 2019 will have an auto-calibration function.
+TCL originally announced that the TCL 6 Series 2019 would have an auto-calibration function.
 Unfortunately, this feature hasn't been released yet, so we haven't been able to try it.
 Once the app is out we will reset the TV and test the auto-calibration, and post our findings in a discussion post below.

 See our recommended settings here